tanmaykm/julia_examples/common_crawl_indexer/README.md

 - In case cc_ami is not defined, or is an empty string, the first AMI with a tag key:value of "used_by":"juclass" is used.
 - Execute `julia startup.jl <clustername>` to start a cluster and setup the nodes for common crawl work
 - Execute `julia runindexer.jl <clustername> <num_archives_to_index>` to create the indexes.
 - Execute `julia runsearcher.jl <clustername> "search terms as a string"` to search.
+Not robust, incomplete currently.
 - Execute `julia shutdown.jl <clustername>` to release all EC2 resources associated with this clustername.